kaylaoneill/geom99/Survey123.md

   - This is good if you have a team you want to see the results
   - You can allow them to see all data or only their own
   - You can also also them to only view data or view and export
+## Doing the survey
+- This is what the survey looks like on a mobile phone:
+-
 # Data
 -After this has been published and used, lets look at the data

+# Things I did not like:
+- For the select category, I did "Unsure" as an other option.
+Did not like this as when clicked, it gave a box to type in.
+Should have made other a regular option